 Western Mexico: Mazatlan, Durango hwy, Tepic, and San Blas.

-(Private ranches, and local roads to nearby towns)
+(Private ranches and local roads to nearby villages and towns)

 Habitat: tropical and subtropical dry forest.